John Newton: Marriage and family

 Newton adopted his two orphaned nieces, Elizabeth Cunningham and Eliza Catlett, both from the Catlett side of the family.
-Newton's niece Alys Newton later married Mehul, a prince from India.
+Newton's niece, Alys Newton later, married Mehul, a prince from India.

 Anglican priest

 The parish church of St Peter and St Paul, Olney, where Newton became curate in 1764.

 St Mary Woolnoth in the City of London, where Newton was rector from 1779.

 In 1755, Newton was appointed as tide surveyor (a tax collector) of the Port of Liverpool, again through the influence of Manesty.
-In his spare time, he studied Greek, Hebrew, and Syriac, preparing for serious religious study.
+In his spare time, Newton studied Greek, Hebrew, and Syriac, preparing for serious religious study.
 He became well known as an evangelical lay minister.
-In 1757, he applied to be ordained as a priest in the Church of England, but it was more than seven years before he was eventually accepted.

-During this period, he also applied to the Independents and Presbyterians.
+In 1757, Newton applied to be ordained as a priest in the Church of England, but it was more than seven years before he was eventually accepted.
+During this period, Newton also applied to the Independents and Presbyterians.
 He mailed applications directly to the Bishops of Chester and Lincoln and the Archbishops of Canterbury and York.

-Eventually, in 1764, he was introduced by Thomas Haweis to The 2nd Earl of Dartmouth, who was influential in recommending Newton to William Markham, Bishop of Chester.
+Eventually, in 1764, Newton was introduced by Thomas Haweis to The 2nd Earl of Dartmouth, who was influential in recommending Newton to William Markham, Bishop of Chester.
 Haweis suggested Newton for the living of Olney, Buckinghamshire.
-On 29 April 1764 Newton received deacon's orders, and finally was ordained as a priest on 17 June.
+On 29 April 1764, Newton received deacon's orders, and was finally ordained as a priest on 17 June.

-As curate of Olney, Newton was partly sponsored by John Thornton, a wealthy merchant and evangelical philanthropist.
+As curate of Olney, Newton was partly sponsored by John Thornton, a wealthy merchant and philanthropist.
 He supplemented Newton's stipend of £60 a year with £200 a year "for hospitality and to help the poor".
 Newton soon became well known for his pastoral care, as much as for his beliefs.
-His friendship with Dissenters and evangelical clergy led to his being respected by Anglicans and Nonconformists alike.
-He spent sixteen years at Olney.
+Newton's friendship with Dissenters and evangelical clergy led to his being respected by Anglicans and Nonconformists alike.
+Newton spent 16 years at Olney.
 His preaching was so popular that the congregation added a gallery to the church to accommodate the many persons who flocked to hear him.